 Here’s the skinny on my before and after story:

-I just finished writing a book about my travels and life experiences that I hope will inspire others to take back their life.
-And while waiting to land an agent/publisher, I started this blog to share the recipes I’ve collected on my journey back to health and wellness.
+After returning from my travels, I wrote a book about my journey and life experiences: Chasing Summer.
 Through it all, I’ve learned that life is a gift.
-How we live it is a choice.
-And I plan to live every day of mine in the moment as if it were my last.
+How we live it is a choice, and I plan to live every day as if it were my last.

 Now, 20-years after that first photo was taken, I am healthy and happily poised on the edge of sixty.
 And to celebrate, I had this photo taken.
-And no, it wasn’t Photoshop.
-That is me in the raw, testament that it’s never too late to “get your glow-on,” because health and wellness is ageless, and time is relative.
+And no, it wasn’t airbrushed or Photoshopped.
+That is me in the raw, testament that it’s never too late to “get your glow-on,” because health and wellness are ageless, and time is relative.

 Eat, live, and inspire.
 Namaste.